-It’s so compelling
+It’s so compelling and useful

-Competition will bring down the price
+Competition is bringing down the price

-It’s part of our lives
+It’s become part of our lives

 Even before the pandemic, virtual shopping and augmented reality games were popular.
 For example, since its release in 2016, Pokemon Go has remained a worldwide hit (to the tune of $905M in player spending in 2019).
 VR and its lighter cousin, augmented reality (AR), have been permeating our daily lives for a while now.
 Sources say that the combined VR and AR markets were expected to reach $18.8 billion in 2020, up from $10.5 billion in 2019.
 Nowadays, amid the pandemic, VR has become vital technology for the survival of retail.
 Amidst lockdowns, furniture to clothing to jewelry stores have introduced AR tools enabling customers to shop and “try-on” products virtually.
 As we have become accustomed to interacting with virtual or augmented reality, we are seeing it in more aspects of our lives, beyond gamers.

 Three Reasons Why Virtual Reality Is A Passing Phase

 There may not be a big enough user base